imtheshit01/hello-world/README.md

 # hello-world
-you have rean many of these
+you have read many of these